 Friday, April 30, 2021

-Sly & Robbie - A Dub Experience (Reggae Greats) [honorable mention]
+Sly & Robbie - A Dub Experience (Reggae Greats): liked

-Originally posted at honorable mention, before I realized I had it on the shelves already (lazy I guess?).
-Anyway, that means I listened to it at least 7 times before rating it honorable mention, so that rating should probably stick, and I should put it on the sell pile, but I won't, because it's Sly & Robbie and I have it.
+Originally posted at "liked," before I realized I had it on the shelves already (lazy I guess?).
+Anyway, that means I listened to it at least seven times before coming to "liked," so that should probably stick, and I should put it on the sell pile, but I won't, because it's Sly & Robbie, and I have it already.

-:-) [4 listens] [No one except the Spin guide seem to like this above the 7 (B+) level.
-I grant it might be that, but I'm not inclined to view it that way, and it can't be purchased for a reasonable prince anyway.]
+No one except the Spin guide seems to like this above the 7 (B+) level.
+I grant it might be that, but it can't be found for a reasonable price anyway.
+Four plays.

 Grace Jones - Private Life: The Compass Point Sessions: 8.5 (high A-)